Domain Adaptation for Time Series Forecasting via Attention Sharing: The Domain Adaptation Forecaster (DAF)

 \subsection{Domain Discriminator}

-In order to induce the queries and keys of the attention module to be domain-invariant, a domain discriminator is introduced to classify the origin of a given query or key.
-We employ a position-wise MLP $D: \sR^d \rightarrow [0,1]$:
+In order to induce the queries and keys of the attention module to be domain-invariant, a domain discriminator is introduced to recognize the origin of a given query or key.
+A position-wise MLP-based binary classifier $D: \sR^d \rightarrow [0,1]$: